tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/about_page.rst

 2. Modify Header Buttons to Navigate between About Page and Home Page
 =====================================================================

+In this step you will add a new button to the page header that will link to the new About page.
+This button will be added in the base templat so the About link is available from any page of the app.
+You'll also move the Home button from the Viewer page to the base template so that it is available on every page, including the About page.

-1. Move Home header button from :file:`templates/earth_engine/viewer.html` to :file:`templates/earth_engine/base.html` so it is available on all pages:
+1. Move Home header button from :file:`templates/earth_engine/viewer.html` to :file:`templates/earth_engine/base.html`:

 .. code-block:: html+django